haskell/cabal/Cabal/doc/installing-packages.markdown

     To reset the stack, use `--package-db=clear`.

+`--ipid=`_ipid_
+:   Specifies the _installed package identifier_ of the package to be
+    built; this identifier is passed on to GHC and serves as the basis for linker symbols and the `id` field in a `ghc-pkg` registration.
+    When a package has multiple components, the actual component identifiers are derived off of this identifier (e.g., an internal library `foo` from package `p-0.1-abcd` will get the identifier `p-0.1-abcd-foo`.

+`--cid=`_cid_
+:   Specifies the _component identifier_ of the component being built;
+    this is only valid if you are configuring a single component.

 `--default-user-config=` _file_
 :   Allows a "default" `cabal.config` freeze file to be passed in
     manually.
 This file will only be used if one does not exist in the